neural-maze/blog/content/posts/202404-llm-chess-arena/index.md

 ### IDE Judge Agent

-Finally, I've created an agent that'll act as the judge in this discussion.
-Given the research made by both the PyCharm and VS Code agents, this agent will be in charge of giving a final verdict to the never ending debate! 🤣
+Finally, let's create an agent to act as an impartial judge in this discussion.
+Given the research carried out by both the PyCharm agent and the VS Code agent, this agent will be in charge of providing a final verdict to the never-ending debate! 🤣

 ```python
 def ide_judge_agent():